nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Special Tag Values

 When using the `add` command, certain **tags** have special values.
-Each Company can only have 1 tag for each type (can't have 2 Salary Tags) any extra tags will be ignored
+Each Company can only have 1 tag for each type (e.g. can't have 2 Salary Tags) **only the first tag value will be recorded** and any extra tags will be ignored

 Below are the supported categories:

-##### Salary, Work-Life Balance, and Interview Difficulty Tags
+##### 1. Salary, Work-Life Balance, and Interview Difficulty Tags

 These tags represent qualitative levels.
 The valid VALUES for these tags are: